OWASP/www-chapter-saint-louis/index.md

 improving application security.

-Chapters are led by local leaders in accordance with the [Chapter Leader Handbook](/www-policy/rules-of-procedure/chapter-handbook).
+Chapters are led by local leaders in accordance with the Chapter Policy.
 Financial contributions should only be made online using the authorized online donation button.
-To be a speaker at any OWASP Chapter in the world simply, review the [speaker agreement](/www-policy/speaker-agreement) and then contact the local chapter leaders with details of what OWASP Project, independent research, or related software security topic you would like to present.
+To be a speaker at any OWASP Chapter in the world simply, review the speaker agreement and then contact the local chapter leaders with details of what OWASP Project, independent research, or related software security topic you would like to present.

 Everyone is welcome and encouraged to participate in our [Projects](/projects), [Local Chapters](/chapters),